decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 - Allow access to applications on the Internet – e.g. Verified Employee at Woodgrove, unlocking a travel discount with an airline.

 Below is a storyboard that explains one concrete scenario using a workplace credential.
 - Alice Smith is a user at Woodgrove and her employer has issued her a workplace credential.
 - Alice gets a notification email stating that she could get a workplace credential but launching the issuer portal interface.
 - Alice uses her smartphone’s camera app or Authenticator app (Wallet app) to scan the QR Code shown on the portal.
 - Alice is presented with an idtoken flow journey.
 She presents her corporate username and password credentials to complete the idtoken flow.
-- Issuer service takes the claim from idtoken and presents Alice a  Verifiable Credential that she can accept and store in her Wallet app.
+- Issuer service takes the claims from ID Token and presents Alice a Verifiable Credential that she can accept and store in her Wallet app.
 - Alice can review the credential information and can also review the  activity report for this credential.

 ![WorkplaceCredential Storyboard](./spec/assets/workplacecredential_storyboard.png)